On the solvable-unsolvable transition due to noise-induced chaos in digital memcomputing: Results

 \subsection{Physical noise}

 We now move on to discuss the effect of physical noise as introduced according to the procedure discussed in Sec.~\ref{physnoise}.
-We then initialize all fast variables $v_n$'s to zero and increase the noise strength $\Gamma$.
+We then initialize all fast variables $\textnormal{v}_n$'s to zero and increase the noise strength $\Gamma$.
 This is illustrated in Fig. \ref{transition_n=1000}, where the percentage of solved cases for a single problem instance (with $N=1000$ variables) with respect to the noise strength is plotted for clause-to-variable ratio $M/N=7$, along with the power spectrum of the fast variables' flow vector field $\textnormal{d}\mathbf{v}/\textnormal{d}t$ for representative instances.
-For each value of $\Gamma$, 100 realizations of the noise are averaged over.
-A problem is considered unsolved if it does not reach a solution within 10,000 steps.
-In order to isolate the effect of noise, all instances are initialized identically.
-This choice is justified in Fig. S6, which demonstrates that using random voltages initial conditions and instances results in the same power spectrum behavior as using fixed ones.
+A problem is considered unsolved if it does not reach a solution within $10^4$ steps.
+The physical noise introduced in Eq. \eqref{stochastic terms} is genuinely stochastic, so each trajectory corresponds to a distinct realization of the random process $\eta(t)$, while the problem instance and initial conditions are kept fixed.
+Ensemble-averaged quantities such as $\langle \overline{\lambda }\rangle_{\text{noise}}$ are therefore obtained by averaging over 100 independent noise realizations.
+In contrast, the numerical noise in Sec.~III~A is deterministic once $\Delta t$ is chosen, so there is no concept of ``realizations,'' and averaging is instead performed over different problem instances.
+The choice of initializing all the instances identically is justified in Fig. S6, which demonstrates that using random initial conditions and instances results in the same power spectrum behavior as using fixed ones.
 To minimize numerical errors, following the results presented in Fig.~\ref{fig:1}, we have chosen an integration time step $\Delta t$ of 0.05.
 (However, in Sec.~\ref{adaptive}, we consider an adaptive time step to further control the numerical errors while increasing the problem size.)
-The main plot shows the sharp decline in the success rate as noise increases, indicating the solvable-to-unsolvable transition.
+The main plot of Fig. \ref{transition_n=1000} shows the sharp decline in the success rate as noise increases, indicating the solvable-to-unsolvable transition.

 As for the case of numerical noise, we also expect in this case that the power spectrum of the vector signal $\textnormal{d}\textbf{v}/\textnormal{d}t$ should have large discrete peaks at particular frequencies \cite{Sydney}.
 However, the spacing between neighboring frequency components should become negligible for aperiodic sequences like chaotic signals \cite{pspsectrumchaos1, pspectrumchaos2}.
 The power spectrum of a chaotic solution should then contain all frequency components and to be broadband continuous without distinct periodicity \cite{LIPTON1996290}.
 This results in a spectrum that spreads continuously across frequencies and does not have any spikes.